Barton's fracture

 A Barton's fracture is a type of wrist injury where there is a broken bone associated with a dislocated bone in the wrist, typically occurring after falling on top of a bent wrist.
 It is an intra-articular fracture of the distal radius with dislocation of the radiocarpal joint.

 There exist two types of Barton's fracture – dorsal and palmar, the latter being more common.
 The Barton's fracture is caused by a fall on an extended and pronated wrist increasing carpal compression force on the dorsal rim.
 Intra-articular component distinguishes this fracture from a Smith's or a Colles' fracture.

 Treatment of this fracture is usually done by open reduction and internal fixation with a plate and screws, but occasionally the fracture can be treated conservatively.

+Causes

+The most common causes of Barton's Fracture differ depending on the patient population.
+The majority of Barton fractures in children and young adults are caused by sports and motor vehicle accidents.
+The most common cause of this is a direct, traumatic wrist injury.
+70% of Barton's fracture cases are caused by young male workers or motorcycle riders.
+However, decreased bone density caused by osteoporosis means that less force is required to cause this injury in the elderly, particularly women.
+As a result, most of these fractures are caused by a fall while standing.

 Eponym

 It is named after John Rhea Barton (1794–1871), an American surgeon who first described this in 1838.